partrickJhonson/beef/Autorun-Rule-Engine.md

   "chain_mode": "sequential"
 }
 ```

-You can add it to BeEF with the following cURL request:
+To add it to BeEF with use the following cURL request:

 ```javascript
 curl -H "Content-Type: application/json; charset=UTF-8" --data "@ie_win_htapowershell.json" -X POST http://172.16.45.1:3000/api/autorun/rule/add?token=xyz
 ```

 If the action was successful, you will get the rule_id back, in order to use with other API calls.

-### Trigger rule
+### Trigger Rule
 By default rules are triggered only once when the browser is successfully hooked.
-However there might be cases where you need to add then trigger immediately a ruleset.
-For instance, you have 5 rules pre-loaded during your phishing campaign, but none of them cover Android, and at the same time you notice lots of Android targets newly hooked.
-Well the ARE is flexible enough to let you add (at runtime) new rules, then trigger them when you want on already-hooked browsers.
+However there might be cases where you need to add and then immediately trigger a ruleset.

+For instance, you have 5 rules pre-loaded during your phishing campaign, but none of them cover Android.
+At the same time you notice lots of Android targets newly hooked.
+The ARE is flexible enough to let you add (at runtime) new rules, then trigger them when you want on already-hooked browsers.

-Following the same example used previously, given that the rule added has id 1, you can trigger it on every online hooked browser with the following:
+Following the last example, given that the newly added rule's ID is 1, you can use the following request to trigger it on every online hooked browser:

 ```javascript
 curl http://172.16.45.1:3000/api/autorun/rule/trigger/1?token=xyz
 ```

-### Delete rule
+### Delete Rule
 This is quite self-explanatory ;-)

 ```javascript
 curl http://172.16.45.1:3000/api/autorun/rule/delete/1?token=xyz
 ```

-### List rule(s)
+### List Rule(s)
 If you need to retrieve rule definition data back in JSON, you can do it in two ways:

-Getting a specific ruleset (with id 1 in the example):
+Getting a specific ruleset by ID (here the ID is 1):
 ```javascript
 curl http://172.16.45.1:3000/api/autorun/rule/list/1?token=xyz
 ```